A man stands in front of a gray wall and is surrounded by question marks

 • True.
 While EUV lithography uses mirrors, DUV lithography (deep ultraviolet) uses mainly lenses that guide the light through the wafer scanner for microchip exposure.
 Depending on the wavelength of the light used, different fine structures can be realized on the wafer.
 For example, ZEISS DUV optics that work with a wavelength of 365 nanometers can enable structures of 220 nanometers.
 In addition, DUV systems operating with wavelengths of 248 or even 193 nanometers are also used.
 They enable the realization of extremely fine structures of 55 nanometers, even 40 nanometers using immersion technology.
 For comparison, the human eye can detect wavelengths ranging from around 380 to 780 nanometers.

 • False.
 Around 80 percent of all microchips worldwide are manufactured using optics from ZEISS.
 DUV technology is used to produce the majority of commercially available microchips.
 It enables chip manufacturers worldwide to expose wafers with nanometer precision – in the range of "deep ultraviolet light" (DUV light) with wavelengths of 365, 248 and 193 nanometers.
 To produce high-performance chips (e.g. for graphics cards, applications of artificial intelligence or high-end smartphones), light with a wavelength of 13.5 nanometers is used – the so-called EUV light (extreme ultraviolet).
 However, not exclusively, as individual microchip layers are exposed to DUV light as well.
 EUV and DUV lithography are thus combined in the manufacturing process of these high-performance chips.
-Therefore, a replacement of DUV lithography is currently not in sight.
+Therefore, they will continue to coexist as complementary technologies in the future.
 ZEISS continually develops further both technologies to enable chip manufacturers worldwide in producing even more powerful microchips.

 • True.
 Together with its partner network, ZEISS SMT is already working on the next EUV generation, High-NA-EUV lithography.
 With the help of a higher numerical aperture (High-NA) of 0.55 instead of 0.33 and multipatterning, the technology supports the demand for even smaller structures in the semiconductor industry well into the next decade.